 This is an excellent source to consider if you don’t have health insurance on your primary job, can’t qualify for private coverage due to pre-existing conditions, or you just can not afford health insurance at the going rate.

-There’s a saying in the health insurance business, ”any coverage is better than no coverage”, and that’s generally true.
+There?s a saying in the health insurance business, ?any coverage is better than no coverage?, and that?s generally true.
 Better to have low premium/high out of pocket coverage than none at all.
 One serious medical emergency will have made it money well spent.

 Are you in, or have you had, a situation where you had to drop health insurance coverage due to job loss or financial problems?
 What did you do to deal with it?